Pandurangashram: Ban on foreign visits

-The most important reform of his that caused a lot of tension within the community was Ban on foreign visits.
+The most important reform of his that caused a lot of tension within the community was a ban on foreign visits.
 The community members had migrated to greener pastures in Bombay and Madras during British rule that helped them gain important posts.
 This meant that people had to go abroad on duties.
 Pāndurangāshram excommunicated anyone who travelled abroad.

 Pāndurangāshram believed that foreign visits would expose a man to temptations of other cultures which would blatantly oppose Dharma.
 A person's life would be filled with gross materialism and a new culture of forgetting ones roots and even neglecting aged parents, would creep into society.
 A person would readily forget his spiritualism for the sake of financial benefits.

 Pāndurangāshram readily excommunicated anyone who went abroad.
 If anyone associated with a person excommunicated, then that person too would be excommunicated.
-This much criticised.
+This was much criticised.